 The hibiscus is frequently used in artwork as well.
 It is a symbol of several countries and regions, including Haiti, South Korea, Malaysia, the state of Hawaii, and the Solomon Islands.
-Red hibiscus flowers are often seen in Hindu art depicting the goddess Kali.
+Yellow hibiscus is the official state flower of Hawaii, where it is also called the Hawaiian flower.

 Click HERE to save the tutorial to Pinterest!

 Step by Step Instructions for Drawing a Hibiscus

 How to Draw a Great Looking Hibiscus for Kids, Beginners, and Adults - Step 1

 1. Begin by drawing a small oval to form the center of the flower.

 2. Extend a curved, wavy line from the flower's center.
 Curve the line around, bending it to form a point amid the jagged waves, and then reconnect the line to the opposite side of the oval.
 This forms the first petal.
 Then, extend another wavy line from the center, curving it to meet the side of the first petal.
 This encloses the flower's second petal.
 Finally, repeat this process on the opposite side of the first petal, forming the third petal.

 3. Extend wavy, curved lines from the flower center in order to enclose at least two more petals, filling in the gap at the back of the flower.

 4. Erase portions of the oval to allow the petals to "flow" into the center of the flower.
 Adjust lines as necessary to make sure that each petal contacts the center.

 Easy Hibiscus Drawing - Step 5